Mike Neighbors Returning To Arkansas

-Mike Neighbors is set to return to his home state as the new University of Arkansas women’s basketball head coach.
+Mike Neighbors is set to return to his alma mater as the new University of Arkansas women’s basketball head coach.

 The Seattle Times broke the news Sunday afternoon that Arkansas was expected to announce the new coaching hire later in the day.